 Can Drug Addiction Be Cured or Prevented?

 Drug addiction is considered a “relapsing” disease which means that people who are recovering from an addiction will be at risk for relapse or moral failing even after years of not taking the drug.
 However, recovery from addiction and physical dependence can be managed and treated successfully with proper medication and specialized treatments under medical supervision at a long-term recovery center.

-Signing up at an Addiction treatment center along with behavioral therapy ensure the best chance of success for most patients so that they can regain control of their lives.
-Treatment approaches may be tailored to each patient’s drug use patterns and any co-occurring medical, mental, a complex disease and social problems.
+Signing up at an Addiction treatment center along with behavioral therapy ensure the best chance of success for most clients so that they can regain control of their lives.
+Treatment approaches may be tailored to each client’s drug use patterns and any co-occurring medical, mental, a complex disease and social problems.
 Long term addiction can be quit with the help of medical professionals and the support of family/ friends.
 Quitting drugs is not a matter of strong will, rather it has more to do with your brain rewiring.